-Payment Plan: Students may choose to pay the balance due in four equal monthly installments.
-Fall semester payment due dates are Aug.
-1, Sept.
-1, Oct.
-1 and Nov.
-1. Spring semester payment due dates are Jan.
-1, Feb.
-1, March 1 and April 1.
+Payment Plan: Students may choose to pay in four or five equal monthly installments.
+Fall semester payment due dates are the 5th or 20th of each month, August-December, depending on the payment plan chosen.
+Spring semester payment due dates are the 5th or 20th of each month, January- May, depending on the payment plan chosen.
 There is a payment plan fee of \$50 per semester.
 Students who do not pay as arranged on the payment plan may be excluded from using the payment plan in succeeding terms.

 Late payment fees may be added to accounts not paid as arranged.
-A finance charge of 1 percent per month may be assessed on any unpaid balance.
 Accounts are expected to be paid in full before taking examinations, obtaining transcripts, receiving diplomas or registering for a succeeding term.